busracankit/GROUP-69/README.md

 8. 🔁 Repeat & Reinforce Functionality
 Enables users to repeat tricky lessons easily, and reinforces difficult concepts using alternative methods.

-9. 🌐 Multi-language Support
-Designed for international use, with localized features and voice options for different languages and accents.

-10. 🧑‍🏫 Teacher & Parent Dashboard
-Dedicated dashboard for guardians and educators to assign tasks, monitor performance, and offer encouragement.

   </details>

   <details>